pnfsoftware/jeb-c-emulator-plugin/README.md

 Plugin to emulate JEB's decompiled C code:

-- It was originally built to analyze an heavily obfuscated crackme executable dubbed MarsAnalytica (see companion blog [FIXME URL])
+- It was originally built to analyze an heavily obfuscated crackme executable dubbed MarsAnalytica (see [companion blog](https://www.pnfsoftware.com/blog/traveling-around-mars-with-c-emulation/))

 - Emulator has some strong limitations and should serve primarily as an example of what is doable with JEB decompiled C code (see SimpleCEmulator.java for known limitations)